-- What is the caregiver's current estate and income tax exposure?
-Will the caregiver's own current or future needs exhaust funds that may be needed to support the PIN? - Is there a Will and trust in place, and if so, has it been updated since the onset of the son or daughter's disability?
+• What is the caregiver's current estate and income tax exposure?
+Will the caregiver's own current or future needs exhaust funds that may be needed to support the PIN?

+- Is there a Will and trust in place, and if so, has it been updated since the onset of the son or daughter's disability?
 Does it address possible changes in the PIN's needs during or after the caregiver's lifetime? - Will the appointment of a guardian be necessary, and if so, who will be the guardian?
-Or does the PIN have the capacity to sign advance directives a power of attorney, health care proxy and a "living will?"
+Or does the PIN have the capacity to sign advance directives a power of attorney, health care proxy and a living will?
 What is the standard of capacity necessary to execute advance directives?
-If the PIN is capable of executing her or his own power of attorney, health care proxy and living will or manage some or all activities of daily living himself or herself, it may not be necessary to have a court appointed guardian at some future time. - What if the caregiver needs assistance?
+If the PIN is capable of executing her or his own power of attorney, health care proxy and living will, or of managing some or all activities of daily living herself or himself, it may not be necessary to have a court appointed guardian at some future time. - What if the caregiver needs assistance?
 Does he or she have a properly drafted power of attorney, health care proxy and living will?
 If aging parents are serving as the primary caregivers for the person with the disability, have they considered how they will pay for their own long-term care needs without jeopardizing the inheritance of their children, particularly a child with disabilities? - Does the parent's will or living trust include a properly drafted Supplemental Needs Trust, which is a trust instrument designed especially for individuals with disabilities?
 Who will serve as trustee of the Supplemental Needs Trust so that trust assets will not disqualify the PIN from eligibility for government benefits?
 Is the nominated trustee capable intellectually and emotionally to understand her or his responsibilities to perform the myriad tasks that will be required? - What federal and state benefit programs that can support the person in the community are available, and have the eligibility requirements for those programs been considered in developing the Future Care Plan?
-To what extent should the plan be different if the PIN's disability is mental illness?
-What not-for-profit organizations have appropriate resources and programs for a person with physical or cognitive disabilities?
+To what extent should the plan be different if the PIN's disability is mental illness? - What not-for-profit organizations have appropriate resources and programs for a person with physical or cognitive disabilities?

-A sound legal plan will address these and other issues and, as with any type of planning, it is best developed early and in a comprehensive fashion, and with consideration of the needs and intentions of all members of the disabled individual's circle of support.
+A sound legal plan will address these and other issues.
+As with any planning, it is best developed early and comprehensively, taking into account the needs and intentions of everyone in the disabled individual's support network.